 How to test WordPress plugins?

 Sure, you’ve got options.
 But not all plugin testing methods are created equal.
-And if you’re managing client sites or running an agency, you can’t afford to get it wrong.
+And if you’re managing multiple client sites or running an agency, you can’t afford to get it wrong.

 Let’s quickly break down the common ways to test a plugin online, what each one offers, and more importantly, what they don’t.

-The old-school method of testing WordPress plugins usually starts with spinning up a local development environment using tools like LocalWP, XAMPP, or MAMP.
+As you see from the table, the old-school method of testing WordPress plugins usually starts with spinning up a local development environment using tools like LocalWP, XAMPP, or MAMP.

 Sure, it gives you complete control over the setup.
 Yes, it’s safe — because it doesn’t touch the live site.

-And it’s a hassle to replicate, share, or scale across multiple client sites.
+But let’s be honest: it’s slow, inconsistent with real-world hosting environments, and it’s a hassle to replicate, share, or scale across multiple client sites.

 Worse yet — what you test locally may behave entirely differently in production due to hosting differences, PHP versions, or caching layers.